Iteo/audoma/docs/usage.rst

             result_serializer = self.get_result_serializer(instance=instance)
             return Response(result_serializer.data, status=code)

-| Currently there is no way to customize this behavior in audoma.
+| Currently there is no way to customize this behavior in audoma, also it is
+| not possible to disable permissions documentation.

 .. _choices: